Is daycare the right choice for my dog?

 I have a small dog.
 Will he be safe?

 We have our dogs in playgroups sorted according to size and energy levels.
 We have two separate daycare areas for big and small dogs, and each of those can be divided into a different areas as well.
 We do our best to match each dog with compatible play buddies so they have a fun and stress free day.

 It’s my dog’s first day.
 What do I need?

 We need to have a Daycare Registration form filled out, which can be completed prior to their first visit or it can be filled out when you drop them off.
 We also need to see a current vaccination certificate, including the bordatella (kennel cough).
 We require them to be checked into daycare between 6:30-7:00 am.
 They will be one of the first dogs in daycare and have a chance to explore the facility and meet dogs coming in for that day one at a time instead of meeting everyone at once later in the day.
 This keeps stress minimal and makes the experience positive and fun!
 You will receive a report card for your dog when you pick him/her up from their first day outlining some of the events of the day.

 Can my dog get sick from attending daycare?

 Dogspaw has the highest standard of cleanliness and all areas of the daycare are disinfected with a veterinarian grade disinfectant nightly.
 Messes are cleaned up immediately, and a cleaning schedule is strictly followed.

 As with human daycare, there is always a risk of communicable diseases.
-While all of the dogs in our care are required to have the same vaccines, the bordatella vaccine is not 100% effective.
+While all of the dogs in our care are required to have the same vaccines, the bordetella vaccine is not 100% effective.
 It can greatly reduce the symptoms, severity, and duration of the illness.
-Bordatella is essentially “doggie flu”, and can be transferred from saliva, through the air, or by germs on contaminated surfaces.
+Bordetella is essentially “doggie flu”, and can be transferred from saliva, through the air, or by germs on contaminated surfaces.